-Take a half-day at the Gateway Arch to see a film about the Arch’s construction and ride up in a Jetsons-like pod.
+Spend a half day at the Gateway Arch to watch a film about the inspiring construction and ride up in a Jetsons-like pod.

 Choose a theme—behind-the-scenes, farm-to-table—and sample dishes at noteworthy restaurants on StL Culinary Tours.

-The breakfast buffet at the hotel fuels guests for a walk around the nearby Citygarden (download their app to hear the stories behind the artwork).
+After indulging in the hotel’s breakfast buffet, walk around the nearby Citygarden (download the iPhone app to hear the stories behind the artwork).